naushadsarwr22/Electric-Vehicle-Data-Analysis/README.md

 ## Walkthrough of KPIs and Key Visuals
 ## * KPIs
-1. Total Vehicles:
-•	Understand the overall landscape of electric vehicles, encompassing both BEVs and PHEVs, to assess the market's size and growth.
+1. Total Vehicles:•	Understand the overall landscape of electric vehicles, encompassing both BEVs and PHEVs, to assess the market's size and growth.

 2. Total BEV Vehicles and % of Total BEV Vehicles:
 •	Identify and analyze the total number of Battery Electric Vehicles (BEVs) in the dataset.